cmm21/rails-simple-line-icons/README.md

 # SimpleLineIcons::Rails

 This gem provides access to the simple line icons library.

+NOTE:
-This is not an official gem.
+- This is not an official gem.
+- I did not design any of the icons myself.

 docs: http://simplelineicons.com/